1. Ubiquiti UniFi UAP-AC-PRO – Overall Best Wireless Access Point

 - separate 2.4 and 5.0 indicator LED lights

-The final WAP device on our list of reviews is Linksys LAPAC1200C AC1200 WAP for business.
+The final WAP device on our list of best wireless access point device reviews is Linksys LAPAC1200C AC1200 WAP for business.
 Offering cloud management and POE, this particular device makes various WAPs easily manageable.
 The remote access makes it easy for you to monitor the cloud network from anywhere at any time.
-Additionally, you can manage multiple accounts at the same time, generating real-time stats, thereby reducing the transactional costs.
+Additionally, you can manage multiple accounts simultaneously, generating real-time stats, thereby reducing transactional costs.
 With its captive portal, you can customize and control guest WiFi access.
-Lastly, the advanced LAPAC1200C AC Access Point features, WPA and WPA 2 help protect your data from external intruders.
+Lastly, the advanced LAPAC1200C AC Access Point features, WPA, and WPA 2 help protect your data from external intruders.
+PS: Its discrete fire alarm style design is sure to add to your office aesthetics.

 - The cloud manager helps manage multiple accounts